siglens/siglens-docs/docs/alerts.md

       ![alert-11](../static/img/alert-11.png)

 2. **Deleting Alert Rules:**
-   - To delete an alert rule, press delete button for the alert to be deleted.
+   - To delete an alert rule, press the delete button for the alert to be deleted.

       ![alert-12](../static/img/alert-12.png)